Kodaira fibrations, K\"ahler groups, and finiteness properties: Commensurability to direct products

+\item[(ii')] $Q$ can be embedded in a direct product of non-abelian limit groups and $\G_{-1}$, and the image of each of the maps $G\to\aut(S_i)$ is torsion-free and has finite image in $\out(S_i)$. \end{itemize} Moreover, if these conditions hold and $Q$ is a subgroup of a direct product of surface groups, then $G$ is also a subgroup of a direct product of surface groups. \end{addendum}

+\begin{proof} Following the preceding proof, one sees that $\L_1, \dots, \L_k$ must still be surface groups, because a torsion-free group that contains a surface group of finite index is itself a surface group and any non-trivial finitely generated normal subgroup of a limit group must be of finite index (see \cite[Theorem 3.1]{BriHow-07}). \end{proof}

-\begin{theorem} Let the Kodaira surfaces $S_{\gamma_i}\hookrightarrow X_i\to S_{g_i}$ with zero signature be as in the statement of Theorem \ref{thmSgn0Intro} and assume that each of the maps $\alpha_i:S_{g_i}\to E$ is surjective on $\pi_1$.
-Then the following conditions are equivalent: \begin{enumerate} \item the K\"ahler group $\pi_1 \overline{H}$ can be embedded in a direct product of surface groups; \item each $\pi_1 X_i$ can be embedded in a direct product of surface groups; \item for each $X_i$, the image of the homomorphism $\pi_1X_i \to\aut(\pi_1S_{\gamma_i})$ defined by conjugation is torsion-free. \end{enumerate} \end{theorem}
+\begin{theorem} Let the Kodaira fibrations $S_{\gamma_i}\hookrightarrow X_i\to S_{g_i}$ with zero signature be as in the statement of Theorem \ref{thmSgn0Intro} and assume that each of the maps $\alpha_i:S_{g_i}\to E$ is surjective on $\pi_1$.
+Then the following conditions are equivalent: \begin{enumerate} \item the K\"ahler group $\pi_1 \overline{H}$ is a subgroup of a direct product of limit groups and $\G_{-1}$; \item $\pi_1 \overline{H}$ can be embedded in a direct product of surface groups; \item each $\pi_1 X_i$ can be embedded in a direct product of surface groups; \item for each $X_i$, the image of the homomorphism $\pi_1X_i \to\aut(\pi_1S_{\gamma_i})$ defined by conjugation is torsion-free. \end{enumerate} \end{theorem}

-\begin{proof} Proposition \ref{propFinHol} establishes the equivalence of (2) and (3), and (1) is a trivial consequence of (2), so we concentrate on proving that (1) implies (2).
+\begin{proof} The equivalence of (1) and (2) is covered by Addendum \ref{addLimit}.
+Proposition \ref{propFinHol} establishes the equivalence of (3) and (4), and (2) is a trivial consequence of (3), so we concentrate on proving that (2) implies (3).
 Assume that $\pi_1\overline{H}$ is a subgroup of a direct product of surface groups.